greblus/aspeqt/readme.txt

 6. No drivers necessary (d2xx java driver is in the package).
 7. After you connect the SIO2PC-USB to your Android device it'll automatically launch AspeQt.
-If you have SIO2PC-USB from Lotharek, select DSR flow control method and 19200 (won't work with faster speeds, I'm working on it).
+If you have SIO2PC-USB from Lotharek, select DSR flow control method and set speed to 19200bps first, to see if it works at all.
+Feel free to experiment with higher speeds and Pokey divisors.
+Speed greatly depends on your device CPU speed and I/O performance.

 For the brave ones, who would like to compile or experiment with the code: